 Arrow ECS ANZ saw both its revenue and profits slip in Australia during the 12 months ending 31 December last year

-The results follow a turbulent year for Arrow, with its long-serving managing director Nick Verykios leaving the company after more than 15 years running the distributor.
+The results follow a year of change for Arrow, with its long-serving managing director Nick Verykios leaving the company after more than 15 years running the distributor.

 Arrow has been contacted by ARN for comment.